 2/ peel the fruit

-Use a potato peeler to peel the outer, coloured skin from one of the lemons, and three oranges.
+Meanwhile, use a potato peeler to peel the outer, coloured skin from one of the lemons, and three of the oranges.

-Try not to get too much if the white pith as this will make the drink bitter.
+Try not to get too much of the white pith as this will make the drink bitter.

 Place the peels into a large mixing bowl.

 Pour the water and cooked barley into a sieve balanced over the bowl of fruit skins.

 Add the Demerara sugar whilst the water is still piping hot and give it a good stir until dissolved.